einsteinpy/blog.einsteinpy.org/_posts/2019-03-19-Application-for-SOCIS-2019.md

 We've applied to SOCIS, as we aim to bring in new contributors, expand the community, further fastrack the project and being recognized in the scientific community.

-For this, a comprehensive list of five ideas have been carefully formulated by the core members of EinsteinPy project, which can be found [here](https://github.com/einsteinpy/einsteinpy/wiki/SOCIS-Ideas).
+For this, a comprehensive list of five ideas have been carefully formulated by the board members of The EinsteinPy Project, which can be found [here](https://github.com/einsteinpy/einsteinpy/wiki/SOCIS-Ideas).

 | ![](../img/blog2/frame_dragging.png) |
 |:--:|